As summer wanes, California could enter another active fire period in the fall

 Winds will be a problem until rain arrives

-Winds have caused significant issues on existing fires in Northern California since mid-August, which will be a concern until rain arrives or enough containment is reached to reduce threat to nearby communities.
+Winds have caused significant issues on existing fires in Northern California since mid-August, which will be a concern until rain arrives or enough containment is reached to reduce threats to nearby communities.

 Dips in the jet stream, or troughs, have brought southwesterly winds to the Caldor and Dixie fires in recent weeks.